 Stain Prevention: The Best Way to Keep Teeth White

-If you really want to have the whitest small possible, Crest Whitestrips aren’t your best option.
+If you really want to have the whitest teeth possible, Crest Whitestrips aren’t your best option.

 Here are a few options for preventing teeth from aging and yellowing too fast, while also catching stains before they stick: